Revision Rhinoplasty Chicago

 The revision rhinoplasty procedure can be an extremely complex plastic surgery procedure, and each revision is unique.
 Each procedure is as different due to the complications of the previous surgery.
 Your surgery is no different, hence, it is impossible to put a price tag on this customized procedure.
 The cost of revision rhinoplasty in Chicago can vary from one patient to another.

 The less complex your surgery, the lower the cost.
 For example, if you require cartilage grafts used when building up a flat nose, the surgery will be more extensive.
-During your consultation, your MAE surgeon will let you know what is required for your surgery and you will be provided a breakdown of the costs.
+During your consultation, Dr. Epstein will let you know what is required for your surgery and you will be provided a breakdown of the costs.
+We have payment and financing options available to make this procedure more accessible and available.

 Contact us today for your Chicago rhinoplasty consultation.